Modiug/oacapture-appimage-build/Ubuntu14/README.txt

 # 1.b Run created image => creates an instance
 # (--privileged is needed for fuse to work for testing)
 sudo docker run --name oacapture_instance --privileged -i -t oacapture
+# (You shall now have a prompt from Ubuntu inside the Docker container)

 # 2. Build oacapture (Inside docker, after 1.b)
 ./build_1_oacapture.sh